About Angelman Syndrome

 All the pharmaceutical companies in our space have stated that they want to have the most consistent group for the earliest phases of clinical trials (Phase 1/2), and in many cases they want the most severely affected to start with.
 That is generally considered to be those with deletions.

-All 4 of the current trials underway are enrolling patients with AS deletions.
-Visit this page to learn more about them.
+All 4 of the current trials underway are enrolling patients with AS deletions, including Class I and Class II deletions.
+Go to the Current Pipeline page to learn more about them.

 Connect with other AS Deletion families by writing to us here: community@cureangelman.org